Ssingo leave it late as Gomba get lifeline

 Ssingo, who are playing in this tournament following an executive pardon, fell behind as early as the sixth minute courtesy of Kenneth Kimera's delicious finish but recovered three minutes later through Mike Kayongo.
 Kimera once again gave Kyadondo the lead in the 29th minute to hand the 2008 champions a 2-1 halftime lead.

-But a spirited fightback saw Ssingo score the leveller with 13 minutes to play and hung on for the point in their first game at the tournament.
+But a spirited fightback saw Ssingo score the leveler with 13 minutes to play and hung on for the point in their first game at the tournament.

 Ssingo coach Emmy Kisakye was impressed with the team's showing saying they will build on that point for a place in the next round.